 Farmer’s Basket is a selection of cuts, ground, sausage and such from what is left over after we sort deliveries each week.
 We give you a great price and you help us use all of the pig.
 Prices are $50 for 10 lbs and $80 for 20 lbs.
 Use the Retail Order Form.
 If there are any types of sausage or cuts you don’t like, just indicate that.

 Ode to Oddments is a selection of oddments such as soup bones, back fat, leaf fat, trotters, tongue, heart and such from what is left over after we sort deliveries each week.
 We give you a fantastic price and you help us use the last delicious bits of the pig.
 It is farmer’s pick but if you have particular predilections just let us know.
+If you’re on a paleo diet and want lots of bones for making bone broth, just ask!
+We can cut the bones to expose the marrow for making the best bone broth.
 Prices are $40 for 20 lbs.
 Use the Retail Order Form.
 If there are any types of oddments you don’t like, just indicate that.

 CSA‘s can be created from any sampler, quarter pig, half pig or whole pig by pre-buying eleven and getting your twelfth box free for additional savings.
 We offer CSAs weekly, biweekly, monthly, quarterly or annual schedule your needs.
 A custom mix of different boxes can be done with the last one being the lowest priced.
 If you pre-pay the CSA you get an extra 20% off for huge savings!
 Home delivery is available near our regular weekly route for $15 per delivery – Save even more by meeting us at our stops on our delivery route to get free delivery on CSA boxes.
 To order a CSA email me at walterj@SugarMtnFarm.com